oidc-sweden/specifications/swedish-oidc-fed-profile.md

 Storing common metadata parameters for federation services under the common `federation_entity` introduces some challenges:

-- It makes it more complex to assemble relevant metadata for a federation service from its Entity Configuration
+- It makes it more complex to assemble relevant metadata for a federation service from its Entity Configuration.

 - Resolvers will not return the common `federation_entity` metadata content if the resolve request specifies a specific entity type that is not `federation_entity`.

 Implementers of this profile MUST provide complete metadata for federation services under the entity type associated with this entity type.